synthaicode/Kafka.Context/src/Kafka.Context/README.md

 - Explicit failure handling via DLQ
 - Avro + Schema Registry are used to keep schemas reusable as contracts for downstream systems (e.g., Flink)

+Single-column key is treated as Kafka primitive and is not registered to SR. Only composite keys are treated as schema contracts.

+## Non-Goals

+- No stream processing engine (Kafka Streams/Flink-style processing is out of scope)
+- No ksqlDB query generation / DSL
+- No general-purpose Kafka client wrapper (this package stays opinionated and small)
+- No automatic schema evolution/migration tooling beyond (register/verify) during provisioning

 ## Install

 ```sh